Export

 - Error handling is simplified for demonstration.
 Production apps must implement comprehensive error handling with clear user feedback and graceful failure modes

 - Progress indicators are not implemented.
-Production apps should provide visual feedback during long-running operations
+Production apps should provide visual feedback during long-running operations like exports

 - Internationalization is not implemented.
 Production apps must support multiple languages using the `@canva/app-i18n-kit` package to pass Canva review requirements